jvgparkes/google-homepage/README.md

 ### What did I struggle with?

 Well, take a look!
 That UK text that is supposed to stick to the Google logo?
 I could not work out how to get this to work as it does on the real Google homepage.
 I am wondering if it needs some advanced techniques I do not know about yet.
 Or maybe it is possible with all the layout and positioning styles, but I am struggling to get my head around these.

+Edit: I have managed it (by essentially using padding to make the UK shift right of centre), but I am sure there is a more elegant way of doing it.
+Anyway, a good start.
+Onto Javascript!